Children's Booker Prize: 2027 prize

 To be eligible for the 2027 prize, nominated books must be published between 1 November 2025 and 31 October 2026.
 Submissions for the inaugural prize will open in early 2026, with the first winner to be announced in February 2027.

 Three adult judges will form the panel responsible for selecting the shortlist of eight books.
 Three children judges will then assist them in selecting the final winner.
-The inaugural panel of judges is to be chaired by Children's Laureate Frank Cottrell-Boyce.
+The inaugural panel of judges is to be chaired by Frank Cottrell-Boyce, the Children's Laureate.

 The winner will receive £50,000, with an additional £2,500 for each of the shortlisted authors.
 If the winning book is a translation or a graphic novel, the prize money will be split equally between the author and the translator or illustrator; if the winner is a "highly illustrated" book, the publisher will decide how the prize is to be shared.
 The Booker Prize Foundation, in partnership with the AKO Foundation, plans to gift 30,000 copies of the shortlisted and winning books to encourage reading for pleasure among children.